MoHoushmand/mo/_sources/quantum_computers/quantum_computers.md

 Heterogeneous because we have different kind of accelerator technologies.
 We have an

-- FPGA which stands for the field programmable gate array.
+- Field Programmable Gate Array (FPGA).
 We have
-- GPU's, for Graphic Programming Unit.
+- Graphic Programming Unit GPU's.
 These are the vector processors we are using to produce graphics computation.
 - The third alternative accelerator technology will be a quantum co-processor which has the quantum properties that will provide a substantial increase in the compute power.
 This is basically what we see.

 That also means that when you write any application, you will most likely end up using different kinds of accelerators including the FPGA, the GPU and also the quantum accelerator and therefore your application has to be compiled for four different instruction sets; namely, your